California State University, San Marcos

-California State University San Marcos (CSUSM or Cal State San Marcos) is a public university in San Marcos, California.
+California State University San Marcos (CSUSM or Cal State San Marcos) is a public university in San Marcos, California, United States.
 It was founded in 1989 as the 21st campus in the California State University (CSU) system.

-CSUSM offers 43 bachelor's degree programs, 23 master's degree programs, an Ed.D. program, and 13 teaching credentials.
-The university has four colleges: the College of Business Administration; the College of Science, Technology, Engineering and Mathematics; the College of Humanities, Arts, Behavioral and Social Sciences; and the College of Education, Health and Human Services.
-In January 2021, the university had 979 faculty.
-The university is a Hispanic-serving institution.
+CSUSM offers 43 bachelor's degree programs, 24 master's degree programs, 8 credential programs, and 1 joint doctoral with the University of California, San Diego.

+CSUSM is accredited by the Western Association of Schools and Colleges (WASC) and also Accreditation Board for Engineering and Technology (ABET).
+The university had a total undergraduate enrollment of 15,431 students in fall 2024.
+In 2024, the university had 284 tenured faculty.
+The Cal State San Marcos Cougars compete in NCAA Division II as a member of the California Collegiate Athletic Association.

 History

 Efforts by community and political leaders to bring a state university to North County date back to the 1960s.
 In 1969, the chancellor of the CSU system, Glenn S. Dumke, issued a report concluding that there was "an ultimate need" for a new university campus in the area.

-In 1978, State Senator William A. Craven (1921–1999) of Carlsbad won $250,000 in state funding for a North County satellite campus of San Diego State University, which opened at Lincoln Junior High School in Vista with an enrollment of 148 students.
+In 1978, State Senator William A. Craven won $250,000 in state funding for a North County satellite campus of San Diego State University, which opened at Lincoln Junior High School in Vista with an enrollment of 148 students.
 In 1982, the satellite moved to larger quarters in an office building on Los Vallecitos Boulevard in San Marcos.
 When it appeared that the new San Marcos campus would be a satellite of San Diego State, CSU Chancellor W. Ann Reynolds insisted on an independent university with the goal of creating leadership opportunities for women and minorities.
 CSUSM would also go on to attract more STEM-focused students than SDSU, as well.
 In September 1985, Senate Bill 1060, introduced by Craven, passed, appropriating $250,000 for a feasibility study on building a university in North County.
 By 1988, the enrollment of SDSU North County had reached 1,250 students, and the CSU board of trustees purchased for $10.6 million the future site of CSUSM, the 304-acre Prohoroff Poultry Farm in San Marcos.
 The hillside site lies approximately 8 mi due east of the Pacific Ocean and 35 mi due north of downtown San Diego.
 The CSU trustees also requested $51.8 million in state funds for the first phase of construction.

 In 1989, Governor George Deukmejian signed Senate Bill 365 (also sponsored by Craven) into law, officially creating Cal State San Marcos.
 Bill W. Stacy was named the university's first president in June 1989, and over the next year recruited the first 12 members of the faculty.
 These dozen "founding faculty" played an important role in the university's early years and are today honored at Founders Plaza on the CSUSM campus.
 Stacy and the faculty were given $3.9 million to begin the university.